Control of fire by early humans: Biological changes

 Before their use of fire, the hominid species had large premolars, which were used to chew harder foods, such as large seeds.
 In addition, due to the shape of the molar cusps, the diet is inferred to have been more leaf- or fruit-based.
 Probably in response to consuming cooked foods, the molar teeth of H. erectus gradually shrank, suggesting that their diet had changed from more challenging foods such as crisp root vegetables to softer cooked foods such as meat.
 Cooked foods further selected for the differentiation of their teeth and eventually led to a decreased jaw volume with a variety of smaller teeth in hominids.
 Today, a smaller jaw volume and teeth size of humans is seen in comparison to other primates.

 Due to the increased digestibility of many cooked foods, less digestion was needed to procure the necessary nutrients.
 As a result, the gastrointestinal tract and organs in the digestive system decreased in size.
-This is in contrast to other primates, where a larger digestive tract is needed for the fermentation of long carbohydrate chains.
+This is in contrast to other primates, in which a larger digestive tract is needed to ferment long carbohydrate chains.
 Thus, humans evolved from the large colons and tracts that are seen in other primates to smaller ones.

-According to Wrangham, fire control allowed hominids to sleep on the ground and in caves instead of trees and led to more time spent on the ground.
+According to Wrangham, fire control allowed hominids to sleep on the ground and in caves rather than in trees, and led to more time spent on the ground.
 This may have contributed to the evolution of bipedalism, as such an ability became increasingly necessary for human activity.

 Criticism

-Critics of the hypothesis argue that while a linear increase in brain volume of the genus Homo is seen over time, adding fire control and cooking does not add anything meaningful to the data.
-Species such as H. ergaster existed with large brain volumes during periods with little to no evidence of fire for cooking.
+Critics of the hypothesis argue that, while a linear increase in brain volume in the genus Homo is observed over time, the advent of fire control and cooking does not meaningfully contribute to the data.
+Species such as H. ergaster existed with large brain volumes during periods with little to no evidence of cooking fire.
 Little variation exists in the brain sizes of H. erectus dated from periods of weak and strong evidence for cooking.
 An experiment involving mice fed raw versus cooked meat found that cooking meat did not increase the amount of calories taken up by mice, leading to the study's conclusion that the energetic gain is the same, if not greater, in raw meat diets than cooked meats.
 Studies such as this and others have led to criticisms of the hypothesis that state that the increases in human brain size occurred well before the advent of cooking due to a shift away from the consumption of nuts and berries to the consumption of meat.
-Other anthropologists argue that the evidence suggests that cooking fires began in earnest only 250,000 BP, when ancient hearths, earth ovens, burned animal bones, and flint appear across Europe and the Middle East.
+Other anthropologists argue that the evidence suggests that cooking fires began in earnest only 250,000 BP, when ancient hearths, earth ovens, burned animal bones; flint appeared across Europe and the Middle East.